-Council gave a unanimous first OK to an ordinance that will lift requirements on non-grow marijuana businesses that they offset all electricity use through purchase of renewables or payments to an energy fund.
+Council gave a unanimous first OK to an A piece of municipal (city-level) legislation. that will lift requirements on non-grow marijuana businesses that they offset all electricity use through purchase of renewables or payments to an energy fund.

-The item was on consent agenda, which is where items go for first reading or when they don’t require much discussion.
-No time was devoted to talking about the marijuana business item; a public hearing is scheduled for Feb.
+The item was on The grouping of routine items on the city council meeting agenda (e.g. approval of past meeting minu..., which is where items go for The beginning of the process that codifies an ordinance; it’s the first opportunity for council to... or when they don’t require much discussion.
+No time was devoted to talking about the marijuana business item; a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... is scheduled for Feb.
 5.

 Energy offset requirements were first suggested by former city council member Macon Cowles in 2010-2011.